Asthma Trigger Factors Children’s Asthma Service Information Leaflet

 Asthma trigger factors

-Things that make asthma worse or trigger off symptoms are called triggers.
+Things that make asthma worse and increase symptoms are called triggers.
 The airways can become sore and tight when you come into contact with a trigger that irritates them.

-Everyone’s asthma is different and you may know what makes your/your child’s asthma worse.
+Everyone’s asthma is different, and you may already know what makes your own or your child’s asthma worse.

-Once you know what triggers your asthma symptoms, you can sometimes take steps to avoid them.
-This can be hard as you might have lots of different triggers or you might not be able to avoid them all.
-Here we outline some of the ways you might be able to help yourself.
+Once you know what the triggers are, you can sometimes take steps to avoid them.
+This can be difficult, especially if you have many different triggers.
+Or if you are unable to avoid them all.

-These are very common triggers and almost impossible to avoid, especially in young children!
-However, if you have a preventer inhaler, taking it regularly when you are well, will help reduce the risk of an attack caused by a cold.
-Using your reliever inhaler while you have the cold will help to keep on top of the symptoms
+These are common triggers and almost impossible to avoid, especially in young children!
+But, taking a preventer inhaler often when well, will help to reduce the risk of an attack caused by a cold.
+Using a reliever inhaler while you have a cold will also help to keep on top of symptoms.

 House-dust mite

-• Wash bedding at 60°C once a week & vacuum the mattress occasionally.
+- Wash bedding at 60°C once a week and vacuum the mattress occasionally.

-• Keep rooms well aired to avoid warm, humid environments.
+- Keep rooms well aired to avoid warm, humid conditions.

-• Use barrier covers on mattresses & pillows.
+- Use barrier covers on mattresses and pillows.

 Cigarette smoke